kan2k/Spark-AR-3D-Game/README.md

 # Spark AR Physic-based 3D Game
-AR Game with CannonJS Physic
+Instagram AR Game with CannonJS Physic

 # To Start
 Go to the patch editor and choose whether to start with recording/tap screen.